Authentic Lessons for 21st Century Learning

 Engage

-Begin by showing your students the clip What's a GMO? from Jimmy Kimmel Live.
+Move to slide 5 and play the video clip What’s a GMO?
+From Jimmy Kimmel Live.

 Explore